-South Africa was downgraded by two rating agencies.
-The downgrading may have a negative impact on prices of all commodities imported as well as interest rates.
-These economic challenges will continue pressurise municipal revenue generation and collection levels.
+One of the key repercussions of the lockdown restrictions placed is that cost of living has increased.
 Hence a conservative approach is advised for projecting revenue.
-Municipalities will have to improve their efforts to limit non-priority spending and to implement stringent cost-containment measures.
-Municipalities along with other sectors will play a key role in reviving and reforming the economy of a post covid-19 South Africa
+Municipalities will have to improve their efforts to limit nonpriority spending and to implement stringent cost-containment measures.
+Municipalities along with other sectors will play a key role in reviving and reforming the economy of a post Covid-19 South Africa